The Future Earth Secretariat is seeking a Deputy Director, to lead Partnerships globally and for its Global Hub in Paris.

 - Strengthen the links of the organisation with the European Research Area (European Commission and Joint Programming Initiatives of the European Union) with the goal to reinforce synergies between research agendas

-- Strengthen the links between the Paris Hub and the French main stakeholders: companies, public institutions and local governments with the goal to raise funds fro the Secretariat and to build new partnerships.
+- Strengthen the links between the Paris Hub and the French main stakeholders: companies, public institutions and local governments with the goal to raise funds for the Secretariat and to build new partnerships

 - Develop and grow key partnerships and relationships with big companies, aid agencies and NGOs to develop new funding streams and collaborative projects.

 - University degree (Master or equivalent)

 - Understanding of global environmental change and sustainability issues;

 - 5+ years of experience in leadership positions in an international organisation or in the international department of a national organisation